 Regularly having good quality sleep is needed to maintain physical proficiency.
 Some studies have found that athletes who slept longer than their teammates exhibited greater athletic ability and physical reliability than those who got less sleep.

 Most recognize that a lack of sleep can lead to crankiness and irritability.
 However, poor sleep quality can cause far more than temporary grumpiness.
 Poor sleep quality may lead to a loss in cognitive ability, focus, and memory.
-Additionally, research shows that low sleep quality may increase the occurrence of mood disorders such as depression.
-This is reinforced by findings that an estimated 90 percent of patients with depression report having issues with sleep quality.
+Research shows that low sleep quality may increase the occurrence of mood disorders such as depression.
+This is reinforced by findings that about 90 percent of patients with depression report having issues with sleep quality.

-With such a high degree of influence of these and other bodily processes, it is clear that getting good quality sleep should be a priority in everyone’s life.
+With such a high degree of influence of these and other bodily processes, getting good quality sleep should be a priority in everyone’s life.

 What is Quality Sleep?

-Although most people recognize when they don’t get a good night’s rest, they often are unable to describe the characteristics of quality sleep.
-To get quality sleep we must first know what it is.
-Below are some of the markers of quality sleep:
+Although most people recognize when they don’t get a good night’s rest, they often cannot describe the characteristics of quality sleep.
+To get quality sleep, we must first know what it is.
+Below are some markers of quality sleep:

 - Falling asleep within 30 minutes of choosing to sleep or getting into bed.

-- Waking at most once per night and if sleep is interrupted only remaining awake for 20 minutes or less prior to getting up in the morning.
+- Waking at most once per night and if sleep is interrupted only remaining awake for 20 minutes or fewer prior to getting up in the morning.

 6 Tips to Improve Sleep Quality

-There are several ways to improve sleep quality ranging from minor changes of habit to alleviating of underlying sleep inhibitors.
+There are several ways to improve sleep quality ranging from minor changes of habit to easing underlying sleep inhibitors.
 Below are six easily implemented ways to improve sleep quality.